mtmodesti/mtmodesti/README.md

 - 👯 I’m looking to collaborate on some project where i can learn and dedicate me free time.
 I love learning and will be grateful to join a team.
 If you know or has someone, pls tell me and we can do this together. https://docs.djangoproject.com/en/4.0/intro/reusable-apps/

-- 🤔 I'm looking and would be very grateful with some indication for a project or some tips and tricks of new courses or techs that i can learn to improve myself as a developer.
+- 🤔 I'm looking and would be very grateful with some:blush: indication for a project or some tips and tricks of new courses or techs that i can learn to improve myself as a developer.

 - 💬 Ask me about anything you want and i will answer as soon as i can.